Dave-team/Knowledge-base/Productivity.md

 - Execution
     - Do the most important thing first
     - Do things based on your energy levels - do the hardest things early in the morning
+    - Finish a task completely prior to moving on to the next task
+    - Eliminate distractions
 - Reflect on performance at the end of each day and set goals for the next day (3 things max)

 ## Techniques